 WHERE TO SEE THE NORTHERN LIGHTS IN NORWAY

 Lapland is the best place to see the Northern Lights in Norway.
 It covers about the entire northern area of the country, and it is here where less solar activity (and therefore less KP) is required to see the Aurora.
 However, if you intend to travel in the summer and would like to try to see the Northern Lights in Norway, the south is a better area as there will be more hours of darkness, although the chances of seeing them will be extremely low since you need a very high KP.

-Here is a map of Aurora Borealis in Norway so you can identify which KP you need depending on which area of Norway where you are.
+Besides, here you can find an Aurora Borealis map in Norway so you can identify which KP you need depending on the area of Norway where you are.

 As you can see, the easiest place to see Northern Lights in Norway is in the Norwegian Lapland, since that’s where we need the lowest KP.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – LOFOTEN